Fraud Blocker Skip to content

 Quality score doesn’t just affect how likely it is that your ad will be shown.
 When you place a bid on a Google ads campaign, you’re not just naming one price.
 You’re naming your bidding range, including your maximum bid.
 How much of that maximum bid you end up paying depends on your quality score.

-Your ad rank is what determines how often your ad is shown, as well as how much you pay on your cost per click.
+Your ad rank determines how often your ad is shown, as well as how much you pay on your cost per click.
+A higher ad rank means your ad will appear in a better position on the search results page and can result in a lower average cost per click.

 Simply put, ad rank is determined by multiplying your max bid by your quality score.
 So, an ad with a max bid of $1.50 that has a quality score of 10 will have an ad rank of 15.